maros/Zway-SecurityZone/README.md

 alarm event.
 Turning off the security zone within the delay period prevents the alarm event from being emitted.
 Delay is specified in seconds.

+## cancelable

+This option controls if delayed alarms continue after the alarm condition has gone away, or if they should continue (default).

 ## delayActivate

 Specifies an optional delay between activating an alarm zone and arming